 It doesn't matter if you are obsessive about cleaning your bike or if you believe a well-loved bike is a bike caked with mud and dust, chains get dirty.
 While it can be easy to ignore, pretty soon your whole drivetrain is a mess and the rear derailleur has chunks of material dropping off.
-Sooner or later, you are going to have spend some time and make sure everything is clean.
+Sooner or later, you are going to have spend some time making sure everything is clean, so you might as well make the job as easy as possible by using the best mountain bike degreaser.

 The best bike chain degreasers for cleaning your drivetrain